afshin-deriv/ScalaStockMarketAPI/README.md

 1. Make sure you have [Scala](https://www.scala-lang.org/) and [sbt](https://www.scala-sbt.org/) installed on your machine.
 2. Clone this repository to your local machine.
-3. Navigate to the project directory: `cd stock-market-api`
+3. Navigate to the project directory: `cd ScalaStockMarketAPI`
 4. Run the tests: `sbt test`
 5. Compile the project: `sbt compile`
 6. Run the API: `sbt run`